How To Unpublish WordPress Site: Step by Step Guide

 How do I hide my WordPress site from Google search?

-To prevent Google and other search engines from indexing your WP site, go to your dashboard, navigate to ‘Settings’ > ‘Reading’, and check the option ‘Discourage search engines from indexing this site’.
-This action requests search engines not to index your pages, but it’s not a guarantee.
-For more control, you can also edit the robots.txt file or use SEO plugins to set specific pages or posts to ‘noindex’.
+To prevent Google from indexing your WP site go to your dashboard, navigate to ‘Settings’ > ‘Reading’ and check the option ‘Discourage search engines from indexing this site’.
+This action requests not to index your pages but it’s not a guarantee.

 Can you hide a page in WordPress without deleting it?

-Yes, you can hide a page in WordPress without deleting it.
-One way is to set the page’s visibility to ‘Private’, which makes it accessible only to logged-in users with appropriate permissions.
-Alternatively, you can use a plugin to restrict access to the page or use the ‘noindex’ option in an SEO plugin to prevent search engines from indexing the page while it remains accessible via a direct link.
+Alternatively you can use a plugin to restrict access to the page or use the ‘noindex’ option in an SEO plugin to prevent the engines from indexing the page while it’s still accessible via a direct link.

 Conclusion